Chapter Contents

 TechEdSat (Active) Exo-Brake Series

-The Exo-Brake design has morphed from a fully passive device to active control capability that can target a specific reentry location by adjusting the drag device for the optimal ballistic coefficient based on the satellite’s orbital determination.
-The TES-6 mission first implemented this technology with a 3.5U CubeSat (3.51 kg mass) and deployed the Exo-Brake from the rear and targeted a reentry over NASA Wallops Flight Facility.
-Although the target area was overshot, analysis shows that a low 4 – 5 kg m2 ballistic coefficient configuration would have yielded suitable results if placed at 300 km (see Figure 13.13).
+The Exo-Brake design has evolved from a fully passive device to one with active control capability that can target a specific reentry location by adjusting the drag device for the optimal ballistic coefficient based on the satellite’s orbital determination.
+The TES-6 mission first implemented this technology with a 3.5U CubeSat and deployed the Exo-Brake from the rear and targeted reentry over NASA Wallops Flight Facility.
+Although the target area was overshot, analysis shows that a low 4–5 kg/m2 ballistic coefficient configuration would have yielded suitable results if placed at 300 km (see Figure 13.13).
 TES-6 successfully demonstrated the reentry experiment and the command/control capability by overflying Wallops right before reentering.

-To date, the Exo-Brake targeting technology has been demonstrated on TES-6 and TES-10 missions and was going to be implemented on TES-8 except a power system failure occurred after Exo-Brake deployment but before the targeting process.
-The Exo-Brake on TES-10 was an improved version of the previous TES-5 and TES-6 devices with a wider ballistic coefficient range (6 – 18 kg m2) to enable better control authority for a targeted deorbit flight test over Wallops (58).
-TES-11 also incorporated this improved Exo-Brake design (35) and was launched July 2024.
-TES-13 and TES-15 used variations of the TES-7 design for active, controlled mission deorbiting.
-Table 13-3 provides a comprehensive overview on the different TES-n missions.
+The Exo-Brake targeting technology has been demonstrated on TES-6 and TES-10 missions and was going to be implemented on TES-8 except a power system failure occurred after Exo-Brake deployment but before targeting.
+The Exo-Brake on TES-10 was an improved version of the previous TES-5 and TES-6 devices with a wider ballistic coefficient range (6–18 kg m2) to enable better control authority for a targeted deorbit flight test over Wallops (37).
+TES-13 and TES-15 used variations of the TES-7 design for active, controlled mission deorbiting (43).
+Table 13-3 provides a comprehensive overview of the different TES-n missions.

 RemoveDebris Consortium Partners

 The RemoveDebris mission focused on testing several active debris removal experiments with different technologies on mock targets in LEO.
-In total, the RemoveDebris spacecraft carried two 2U CubeSats, a net, harpoon, laser ranging instrument, and a dragsail.
-One experiment deployed a 5 m net at simulated space debris using one of the CubeSats, DebrisSat 1, and a balloon.
-Both DebrisSat 1 and balloon were captured at ~11 m and maneuvered to a lower altitude to re-enter in March 2019 (21).
-Another active debris technology used a harpoon and a deployable target where the target platform attached to a 1.5 m boom was deployed from the main spacecraft and the harpoon fastened by a tether was fired at 19 m/s to hit the platform in the center.
-Once that occurred, the boom that connected both harpoon and target platform were joined on one end.
+In total, the RemoveDebris spacecraft carried two 2U CubeSats, a net, harpoon, laser ranging instrument, and a drag sail.
+One experiment deployed a 5 m net toward simulated space debris using one of the CubeSats, DebrisSat 1, and a balloon.
+Both DebrisSat 1 and the balloon were captured at ~11 m and maneuvered to a lower altitude, re-entering in March 2019 (44).
+Another active debris technology used a harpoon and a deployable target where the target platform attached to a 1.5 m boom was deployed from the main spacecraft, and a tethered harpoon was fired at 19 m/s to strike the center of the platform.
+Once that occurred, the boom that connected both harpoon and target platform joined the harpoon and target platform at one end.
 However, a tether secured the target in place, avoiding the creation of new debris.
-This resulted in the first space demonstration of a harpoon technology.
-The harpoon target assembly had a dry mass of 4.3 kg (21).
+This resulted in the first space demonstration of harpoon-based debris—with a dry mass of 4.3 kg—capture technology.

 13.4.2 Active Debris Removal / Spacecraft Reentry Services

 This section focuses on commercial efforts to provide space debris removal services.
-This commonly involves a ‘servicer’ spacecraft released from a host-spacecraft that rendezvous with an object, captures it via attachment or docking method, and releases it in a lower altitude for reentry.
-Several core technologies, such as autonomous navigation, rendezvous and proximity operations (RPO) and robotics, are being developed by NASA and international space agencies, academics and researchers, and the commercial industry to boost the active debris removal service.
+This commonly involves a “servicer” spacecraft released from a host spacecraft that rendezvous with an object, captures it via attachment or docking method, and releases it in a lower altitude for reentry.
+Several core technologies, such as autonomous navigation, rendezvous and proximity operations (RPO), and robotics, are being developed by NASA and international space agencies, academics and researchers, and the commercial industry to boost the active debris removal service.
 Some deorbit removal services require the spacecraft to be fitted with a deorbit fixture for their servicer spacecraft to attach to.
-In response to the surge of small spacecraft constellations, deorbit fixtures are now being integrated on several new spacecraft constellations.
+In response to the surge of small spacecraft constellations, deorbit fixtures are now being integrated into several new spacecraft constellations.

-Some companies, like Momentus, are more focused on in-orbit servicing capabilities as a whole, that include deorbit/removal applications.
+Some companies, like Momentus, are more focused on in-orbit servicing capabilities as a whole that include deorbit and removal applications.
 Those companies with a deeper affiliation with in-orbit servicing are featured in the Orbital Transfer / Maneuvering Vehicles (OTV/OMV) section of the Integrated, Launch, Deployment, and Orbital Transfer chapter.

 Astroscale Holdings Inc.

 Astroscale aims to provide services that will address the end-of-life (EOL) scenario of newly launched satellites and be proactively engaged in active debris removal.
 They are involved in collaborations with a variety of governmental and international organizations (such as the US government, ESA, the European Union, or the United Nations) that aim to address space debris removal.
-Since 2022, they are responsible for the Cleaning Outer Space Mission through Innovative Capture (COSMIC) mission design as part of the Active Debris Removal (ADR) mission with the UK Space Agency that will remove two defunct British spacecraft in 2026 (59).
-In 2023, Astro Digital partnered with Astroscale to begin incorporating their Generation 2 Docking Plate on to Astro Digital’s modular satellite bus for all future missions (60).
-Astroscale is also working with national space agencies to incorporate solutions to remove critical debris such as rocket upper stages or defunct satellites.
-As part of JAXA’s Commercial Removal of Debris Demonstration (CRD2) initiative, which focuses on the removal of large Japanese-made space debris in two mission phases, Astroscale will advance ground testing of hardware and software for close proximity operations and refine the design of the capture mechanism.
-Satellite providers will need to have this plate onboard their spacecraft for the Phase II CD2R mission which will rendezvous and the capture a JAXA rocket upper stage and aims to launch in 2026 (61).
-Phase I consisted of the 150-kg Active Debris Removal by Astroscale-Japan (ADRAS-J) satellite that identified and took several images of the upper stage.
-It was launched July 2024 and maintained a constant distance of 50 m (65).
+Since 2022, they are responsible for the Cleaning Outer Space Mission through Innovative Capture (COSMIC) mission design as part of the Active Debris Removal (ADR) mission with the UK Space Agency that will remove two defunct British spacecraft in 2028 (45).

-As part of their EOL campaign, the End-of-Life Services by Astroscale demonstration (ELSA-d) mission launched on March 22, 2021 and has successfully demonstrated EOL technologies in LEO (63).
-ELSA-d consisted of two spacecraft: a ‘servicer’ and ‘client’ where the client spacecraft represented a piece of space debris that the servicer rendezvous with and eventually attached to.
+As part of their EOL campaign, the End-of-Life Services by Astroscale demonstration (ELSA-d) mission launched on March 22, 2021 and has successfully demonstrated EOL technologies in LEO with Astroscale’s docking plate (48).
+ELSA-d consisted of two spacecraft: a “servicer” and “client” where the client spacecraft represented a piece of space debris that the servicer rendezvoused with and eventually attached to.
 With respective launch masses ~175 and ~17 kg, the servicer and client spacecraft repeatedly performed several complex demonstrations including magnetic capture and rendezvous operations of both tumbling and non-tumbling cases.
 In January 2022, the servicer spacecraft successfully released the client counterpart and initiated autonomous relative navigation over the course of multiple orbits as part of the mission plan.
 As of 2024, the servicer spacecraft is expected to re-enter in 3.5 years.

-Planned for launch in 2026, the ELSA-M demonstration mission will leverage lessons learned for magnetic docking and autonomous navigation technologies demonstrated in the precursor mission to ultimately dock with and remove a OneWeb spacecraft.
-This capture method requires the spacecraft to be equipped with a compatible magnetic capture mechanism such as the Astroscale Docking Plate (64).
-OneWeb plans to have Astroscale’s docking plate on their future spacecraft (66).
+Planned for launch in 2026, the ELSA-M demonstration mission will leverage lessons learned for magnetic docking and autonomous navigation technologies demonstrated in the precursor ELSA-d mission.
+ELSA-M will dock with and remove a OneWeb spacecraft using Astroscale’s compatible magnetic capture mechanism (49).
+OneWeb plans to have Astroscale’s docking plate on their future spacecraft for this continued deorbit service (50).
 An important note is that several science missions are undertaking extensive efforts to make their spacecraft magnetically neutral, which may be a concern for magnetic docking methods.

 ClearSpace

 Another company that is solely focused on the design and execution of space debris removal is ClearSpace.
-By advancing robotics to support in-orbit servicing applications such as disposal, transport, inspection, assembly, manufacturing, repair, and recycling, ClearSpace will help establish a market for in-orbit servicing and debris removal.
-Collaborating with ESA, ClearSpace-1 is a space debris removal mission designed to locate and capture a non-cooperative, tumbling object via a four-armed robotic device (67).
-The object to be removed was originally a 100 kg VEGA upper stage, however in August 2023 it had collided with another piece of space debris (69).
-The mission will now rendezvous with Project for On-Board Autonomy (PROBA)-1, which is ESA’s first spacecraft with fully autonomous technologies launched 20 years ago, capture it with a group of robotic arms, and then both spacecraft will be deorbited together to a lower orbit for final disintegration in the atmosphere (68).
+By advancing robotics to support in-orbit servicing applications such as disposal, transport, inspection, assembly, manufacturing, repair, and recycling, ClearSpace aims to help establish a market for in-orbit servicing and debris removal.
+Collaborating with ESA, ClearSpace-1 is a space debris removal mission designed to locate and capture a non-cooperative, tumbling object via a four-armed robotic device (51).
+The object to be removed was originally a 100 kg VEGA upper stage, however in August 2023, it collided with another piece of space debris (52).
+The mission will now rendezvous with Project for On-Board Autonomy (PROBA)-1 —ESA’s first spacecraft with fully autonomous technologies, launched 20 years ago—capture it with a group of robotic arms, and then both spacecraft will be deorbited together to a lower orbit for final disintegration in the atmosphere.

 D-Orbit

 Known for their transportation services onboard their ION CubeSat carrier platform, D-Orbit also provides an external solid motor booster specifically for deorbiting purposes.
-This independent module, known as D-Orbit Decommissioning Device (D3) shown in Figure 13.13, is a solution that is optimized for end-of-life maneuvers that was first demonstrated in 2017 (52).
+This independent module, known as D-Orbit Decommissioning Device (D3), shown in Figure 13.13, is a solution that is optimized for end-of-life maneuvers and was first demonstrated in 2017 (53).
 This technology would need to be added prior to launch and is activated from the ground or host spacecraft.
+More information on the ION is in Chapter 10: Launch, Integration, Deployment, and Orbital Transport.

 Voyager Space

 The main objective of Voyager Space is advancing humanity’s presence in space and on Earth.
 They focus on space exploration and infrastructure, microgravity research, and technological innovations that will contribute to a sustainable space economy and enhance humanity’s future.
 As part of their in-space servicing and assembly, they developed the DogTag, which is an inexpensive, lightweight, versatile, and advanced grappling interface.
 This fixture enables small spacecraft to be captured by various mechanisms such as magnetic grapples, mechanical arms, electrostatic or gecko adhesive, and even harpoons.
-This interface allows for spacecraft servicing or decommissioning and is compatible with other techniques to accommodate other customers (72)(73).
+This interface allows for spacecraft servicing or decommissioning and is compatible with other techniques to accommodate different mission needs (54).
 Figure 13.14 includes an image of the flight DogTags and a table of its main features.
-In 2019, OneWeb signed a partnership with Altius Space Machines (acquired by Voyager Space in 2020) to include a grappling fixture on all their future launched satellites to make space more sustainable.
-The first batch of DogTags were launched into space on OneWeb satellites January 2021, and in February 2022; 34 OneWeb satellites were equipped with Altius DogTags to mitigate future space debris (73).
+Since 2021, OneWeb includes the DogTags grappling fixture on their launched satellites to make space more sustainable (55).
 In total, over 500 DogTags have already been launched to space.

 Kall Morris Inc.

 Another orbital debris research and solution development company with a focus on active debris removal techniques is Kall Morris Inc (KMI).
-They are developing a commercially viable system designed to detumble an object, whether a client satellite at its end of life or unprepared debris and release it into a deorbit altitude (74).
-Its Laelaps spacecraft will rendezvous with and attach itself to a debris object, and then release the object to a deorbit altitude.
-Laelaps is equipped with a mechanically, multi-armed articulated robotic device called REACCH, shown in Figure 13.15 as the tentacle-like structure, that can dock to unprepared space debris.
-Gecko adhesion is used on the REACCH tentacles to attach to the debris object and easily releases the object when it retracts.
+They are developing a commercially viable system designed to capture and detumble an object— whether a client satellite at end-of-life or uncooperating debris object—and release it into a deorbit altitude (56).
+Their Laelaps spacecraft will rendezvous with and attach itself to a target object using a multi-armed, articulated robotic device called REACCH.
+As depicted in Figure 13.15 {left}, REACCH will capture, move, and release the object in a deorbit altitude.
+Gecko adhesion is incorporated on the REACCH tentacles in order to attach to the debris object and easily release the object when the tentacles retract.

-REACCH has undergone ground testing with the assistance of the University of Southern California and is sponsored for ISS testing through the Center for the Advancement of Science in Space (CASIS) for an Astrobee REACCH Demonstration scheduled to launch end of 2024 (74).
-Laelaps testing will occur after the Astrobee demonstration and KMI aims for in-space testing in 2027, with component ground testing leading up to that time.
+With the assistance of the University of Southern California, by May of 2025 REACCH completed Astrobee-enabled International Space Station (ISS) testing sponsored through the Center for the Advancement of Science in Space (CASIS) 2025 (57).
+Laelaps in-space testing is anticipated in Q4 2027, with component ground testing leading up to that time.
+Figure 13.15 {right} is an image of REACCH on the ISS.

-In 2027, the Space Machines Company’s orbital transport vehicle will enter lunar orbit to rendezvous with and capture space junk orbiting the Moon.
-The Australian-built Optimus orbital transport vehicle (OTV) will rendezvous with, capture, and return dangerous debris from lunar orbit to Earth.
-Along the way, it will carry Australian payloads to lunar orbit for testing and development of lunar exploration communications and situational awareness infrastructure, before bringing them back to Earth.
+In 2027, the Space Machines Company’s orbital transport vehicle will enter lunar orbit to rendezvous with and capture debris in lunar orbit.
+The Australian-built Optimus orbital transport vehicle (OTV) will rendezvous with, capture, and return hazardous debris from lunar orbit to Earth.
+Along the way, it will carry Australian payloads to lunar orbit for testing and development of lunar exploration communications and situational awareness infrastructure before returning them to Earth.

 13.5 Summary

 Space debris regulations are becoming more stringent.
-Consequently, several deorbit technologies have matured significantly over the course of the last few years.
-Traditionally passive systems have been more common, have flown on various missions, and have increased to TRL 9 after successful technology demonstrations.
-Drag sails are the main technology for passive systems, and several companies have already commercialized and sold these products.
-Other systems such as electromagnetic tethers, deployable booms, or the NASA TechEdSat series Exo-Brake have also already been prototyped and demonstrated in space, now with navigation capabilities and increased reliability.
+Consequently, several deorbit technologies have matured significantly in recent years.
+Traditionally passive systems have been more common, have flown on various missions, and have reached TRL 9 following successful demonstrations.
+Drag sails are the main technology for passive systems, and several companies have already commercialized and brought these products to market.
+Other systems such as electromagnetic tethers, deployable booms, or the NASA TechEdSat series Exo-Brake have also been prototyped and demonstrated in space, now with navigation capabilities and increased reliability.
 The investment in active systems has also grown significantly.
-Several companies are offering transfer vehicles to remove debris or deorbit spacecraft at the end of their mission, and compatible systems for spacecraft rendezvous and removal are being developed in parallel as well.
-As an example, the RemoveDebris mission has successfully tested two different active methods: a net and a harpoon, for future implementation in active debris removal operations.
-Companies such as Astroscale or ClearSpace are developing missions to remove defunct satellites and are launching precursor technology demonstration spacecraft in the initial stages of their roadmaps.
-In conclusion, the various deorbit technologies have seen a significant TRL increase since the last iteration of this report and the robustness of the technologies is expected to grow even further as demand for deorbiting services increases with additional launches and new regulations.
+Several companies are offering transfer vehicles to remove debris or deorbit spacecraft at the end of their mission, and compatible systems for spacecraft rendezvous and removal are being developed in parallel.
+As an example, the RemoveDebris mission has successfully tested two different active methods: a net and a harpoon for potential future implementation in active debris removal operations.
+Companies such as Astroscale and ClearSpace are developing missions to remove defunct satellites and are launching precursor technology demonstration spacecraft in the initial stages of their roadmaps.
+In conclusion, the various deorbit technologies have seen a significant TRL increase since the last iteration of this report, and their robustness is expected to continue improving as demand for deorbiting services increases with additional launches and evolving regulations.

 For feedback solicitation, please email: arc-sst-soa@mail.nasa.gov.
 Please include a business email so someone may contact you further.